 - Ground Transportation: You can take private or shared taxis throughout at any time of day.
 Buses are also available, as are hotel shuttles.

-Some 2.5 million passengers travel through Kotoka International Airport in Accra each year, flying on Africa World Airlines (the country's flagship carrier), Delta, British Airways, Turkish, and many other airlines.
+Kotoka International Airport, in Accra, Ghana, has the capacity to serve five million passengers year, flying on Africa World Airlines (the country's flagship carrier), Delta, British Airways, Turkish, and many other airlines.
 While the airport started as a military facility during World War II, it's now a world-class commercial airport, thanks in part to a $274 million expansion that was completed in 2018.

 Ivory Coast: Félix-Houphouët-Boigny International Airport (ABJ)

 - Pros: Updated facilities; many international routes

 - Cons: Can get crowded

 - Ground Transportation: Taxis are available all day and night.
 You can also take a public bus.
 A metro station is being constructed at the airport and is expected to open in 2023.

 The Ivory Coast's major airport is Félix-Houphouët-Boigny, located in the economic capital city of Abidjan.
 It's a hub for Air Côte d'Ivoire, the country's flagship carrier, but it also serves a number of airlines like Air France, Emirates, TAP Air Portugal, and Turkish.
 In 2018, 2.1 million passengers traveled through the airport's modern terminal.